Ken and Carol Sopiak, March 19th, 2016

 CS: [at the same time] And he was a Knights of Columbus member too.

 KS: Yeah, he was on the Hamtramck council, he was a member of Knights of Columbus there.
 And a lot of people from there.
 But we would get beer from these guys that owned bars, you know, we just had to replace it.
 And then liquor, her dad and my dad went to Chicago about maybe – I think they were coming back into the city – they went to Chicago to buy the liquor – and news wasn't like it is right now, you know – just so quick – back then they were coming into town, all of a sudden they're seeing militia, or whatever you want to call them – you know, all over the road, they didn't even know what was going on, you know, they were coming back into the city with a car full of liquor, you know, and everything. [laughter] That was funny.
 I remember your dad and my dad – they just couldn't believe what was going on.
 Because they didn't know nothing about what was happening, you know.
 But all in all, everything worked out pretty good though, you know.
 Fortunately for us too, the night of the wedding, I think the curfew was like nine o'clock.
 But then they lifted it to —

 CS: Eleven or twelve?

 KS: Eleven o'clock I think it was.

-KS: It was lifted to eleven o'clock So I - I had called the police the day before, and they said “Well yeah, go with the wedding, but make sure you have somebody by the doors, so you don't get people just coming in off the streets,” you know.
-So we did that, you know, we had people there watching, you know, to see – make sure nothing was gonna happen, you know.
+KS: It was lifted to eleven o'clock So I had called the police the day before, and they said, “Well yeah, go with the wedding, but make sure you have somebody by the doors, so you don't get people just coming in off the streets,” you know.
+So we did that, you know, we had people there watching, you know, to see – make sure nothing was going to happen, you know.
 But nothing did ever happen, you know.
 It was good, you know.
 But then just everybody just stayed and stayed and stayed, you know.
 It was a long night for us.